mkholt/custom-page-links/README.md

 ## Installation

-1. Upload the contents of this directory to the `/wp-content/plugins/custom-page-links` directory.
+1. Upload the contents of the directory `custom-page-links` to the `/wp-content/plugins/custom-page-links` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Start adding links through each page.
 4. Wherever you want the list of links, use the ShortCode `[cpl]`